openservicemesh/osm-docs/content/en/docs/demos/local_rate_limit_http.md

 title: "Local rate limiting of HTTP requests"
 description: "Configuring local rate limiting for HTTP requests"
 type: docs
-weight: 23
+weight: 22
 ---

-This guide demonstrates how to configure rate limiting for HTTP requests destined to a target host that is a part of an OSM managed service mesh.
+This guide demonstrates how to configure local rate limiting for HTTP requests destined to a target host that is a part of an OSM managed service mesh.

 ## Prerequisites